AngelMunoz/Perla/README.md

 dotnet tool install --global Perla
 ```

+> **Note**: From `v1.0.0-beta-033` onwards, the dotnet tool won't be available as the playwright support makes it harder to upload to nuget, but a solution is in the works.
+The install scripts and manual download from the releases page still work unchanged.

 Once you're done with the installation, you can run `perla --help` to verify that the installation was successful.

 ```